 How to get there: If you don’t fancy cycling, Bath is reachable by train (just 10 minutes from Bristol parkway), bus (about an hour) or driving (about 40 minutes from Bristol).
 There isn’t much parking in Bath City Centre, but there are park and ride car parks or free parking available on suburban streets.

-Known as one of Britain’s most remarkable natural phenomenons, Cheddar Gorge is like nothing you’ll have seen in the country before, which definitely makes it one of the best day trips from Bristol.
-It’s England’s highest inland gorge and is home to a dramatic cliff top walk and enigmatic caves.
+Known as one of Britain’s most remarkable natural phenomenons, Cheddar Gorge is like nothing you’ll have seen in the country before, which definitely makes it one of the best Somerset attractions!

-Learn about Cheddar Man, the Mesolithic remains dating about 10,000 years that were found in Gough Cave here.
-After exploring the area, you can drive through the gorge to the town of Cheddar, which is famous for its cheese and wine.
+After hiking around, you can drive through the gorge to the town of Cheddar, which is famous for its cheese and cider.

 How to get there: driving is the only real feasible option to reach Cheddar Gorge; it takes about 40 minutes from Bristol.

-Just over the Severn Bridge is Wales and Cardiff, its capital city, is not far from the border.
-Cardiff is a smaller city than Bristol, but it has some great attractions including the open-air museum of St Fagans, Cardiff Castle and Castell Coch.
+Cardiff is a smaller city than Bristol, but it has some iconic landmarks including the open-air museum of St Fagans, Cardiff Castle and Castell Coch.

-There’s plenty of beautiful scenery in the area, and the city has got a completely different atmosphere to Bristol, plus a Cardiff day trip is a good chance to say you’ve been to Wales!
+There’s plenty of beautiful scenery in the area, and the city has got a completely different atmosphere to Bristol, so it’s worth checking out.
+Plus, a Cardiff day trip is a good chance to say you’ve been to Wales!

 How to get there: It’s an hour’s drive on the M4, or 45 minutes on the train.
 Coaches also connect the two cities, and are cheaper than trains.

-The Cotswolds is a region of England that is famed for beautiful, old-timely villages and rolling hills; and they are one of the most popular day trips near Bristol.
+The Cotswolds is a region of England that is famed for beautiful, quaint villages and rolling hills; and it is one of the most popular day trips near Bristol.
 The area stretches from Cheltenham to Bath and across into Oxfordshire, so there are plenty of spots to visit close to Bristol.

-How to get there: It’s best to get to and travel around the Quantocks by car, as it is a little way from Bristol and the towns around the region are quite small, without long-distance buses.
+How to get there: It’s best to get to and travel around the Quantocks by car, as it is about a 90 mile trip from Bristol and the towns around the region are quite small, without long-distance buses.

-Just the other side of the Quantock Hills (so it’s possible to do both in a weekend trip!) is Exmoor National Park.
-These moorlands give out to the sea, and there are plenty of places to enjoy nature in the region, which spans across west Somerset and over the boarder into Devon.
+Just the other side of the Quantock Hills (so it’s possible to do both on a weekend trip!) is Exmoor National Park.
+These moorlands are bordered by the sea, and there are plenty of places to enjoy nature in the region, which spans across west Somerset and over the border into Devon.

-Minehead is the closest town, but there are plenty of villages dotted over the moor, such as the charming village of Lynmouth which is home to the UK’s only water-powered railway.
+Minehead is the closest town to Exmoor, but there are plenty of villages dotted over the moor, such as the charming village of Lynmouth which is home to the UK’s only water-powered railway.

-It’s also part of the South West coastal trail, which extends from the Bristol Channel all the way around Cornwall and down to Bournemouth in Dorset!
-Of course, you won’t be doing the whole path in a day, but it’s easy to do a segment of it here in Exmoor.
+Minehead is the beginning of the South West coastal trail, which extends from the Bristol Channel all the way around Cornwall and down to Bournemouth in Dorset!
+Of course, you won’t be doing the whole path in a weekend, but you could enjoy a day hike along the Exmoor coastline.

 How to get there: Again, car is by far the easiest option from Bristol – any other transport would take too long.